 In summary, sleep problems are highly prevalent in Veterans with PTSD.
-Rather than just being a symptom of PTSD the sleep problems can become an independent disorder over time that is uniquely associated with significant distress and impairment.
+In addition to being included as symptoms of PTSD, sleep problems can become an independent disorder over time that is uniquely associated with significant distress and impairment.
 Fortunately, there are efficacious treatments available for both insomnia and nightmares.
-In many cases, sleep-focused treatment will be needed to maximize patient outcomes.
+In many cases, sleep-focused treatment will be needed to optimize patient outcomes.

 - Seelig, A. D., Jacobson, I. G., Smith, B., Hooper, T. I., Boyko, E. J., Gackstetter, G. D., Gehrman, P. R., & Smith, T. C. (2010).
 Sleep patterns before, during, and after deployment to Iraq and Afghanistan.
 Sleep, 33, 1615-1622.

 - Ross, R. J., Ball, W. A., Sullivan, K. A., & Caroff, S. N. (1989).
 Sleep disturbance as the hallmark of posttraumatic stress disorder.
 American Journal of Psychiatry, 146, 697-707. doi:10.1176/ajp.146.6.697

 - Harvey, A. G., & Bryant, R. A. (1998).
 The relationship between acute stress disorder and posttraumatic stress disorder: a prospective evaluation of motor vehicle accident survivors.
 Journal of Consulting and Clinical Psychology, 66, 507-512. doi:10.1037/0022-006X.67.6.985